Feature coming soon: Remove empty transcripts from the content search results

 At least one of the following permissions:

-To search for interactions with transcripts, click Performance > Workspace > Interactions.
+To search for interactions with transcripts, click Performance > Workspace > Speech and Text Analytics > Content Search

 The Content Search view displays interactions that contain a transcript of the conversation between external (customer) and internal (IVR, ACD, agent, conference, or voicemail) participants based on the filter criteria.
 Use this view to search for interactions that contain specific words that are included or not included in a transcript.
 You can also use this view to filter interactions with transcripts by additional interaction details.